 Only—that wasn’t a growl.
 That was the faint crunch of something in the snow.
 Ceria instantly looked up and began focusing mana into her skeletal hand.
 She saw Ksmvr grab his bow and an arrow.
-Pisces sat in from of the fire, oblivious as he nibbled at a dirty fingernail.
+Pisces sat in front of the fire, oblivious as he nibbled at a dirty fingernail.

 Ceria kept her voice low as she hissed at him.
 Pisces took no notice.
-Ceria was about to snap at him even if it meant warning whatever what approaching when she heard a voice.
+Ceria was about to snap at him even if it meant warning whatever was approaching when she heard a voice.

 “It’s me, Ceria.”